deadshxll/fusion/README.md

 # FUSION

+### THIS CHEAT IS FOR EDUCATIONAL PURPOSES ONLY!
+THE DEVELOPERS DO NOT RECOMMEND CHEATING USING FUSION AS YOU ARE LIKELY TO BE BANNED, USE AT YOUR OWN RISK

 A Lunar Client 1.8.9 Ghost Internal Cheat.

 Released as a public repository by hackers for hackers, not pasters.